Superphysics Superphysics

 During the examination, however, Fresnel was vindicated in a curious way.

-Poisson, when reading the manuscript, happened to notice that the analysis could be extended to other cases, and in particular that it would indicate the existence of a bright spot at the centre of the shadow of a circular screen.
+Poisson read the manuscript.
+He noticed that the analysis could be extended to other cases.
+It would indicate the existence of a bright spot at the centre of the shadow of a circular screen.

-The concordance of observation and calculation was so admirable in all cases where a comparison was possible that the prize was awarded to Fresnel without further hesitation.
+The prize was awarded to Fresnel without further hesitation.

-In the same year in which the memoir on diffraction was submitted, Fresnel published an investigation[32] of the influence of the earth’s motion on light.
+In the same year when the memoir on diffraction was submitted, Fresnel published an investigation[32] of the influence of the earth’s motion on light.

 In fact, if we suppose the aether surrounding the earth to be at rest and unaffected by the earth’s motion, the light-waves will not partake of the motion of the telescope, which we may suppose directed to the true place of the star, and the image of the star will therefore be displaced from the central spider-line at the focus by a distance equal to that which the earth describes while the light is travelling through the telescope.
 This agrees with what is actually observed.